Even if they don't realise it, most people will have been exposed to remarketing ads (also know as retargeting ads) whilst surfing the web.

 Remarketing ads are text, image or video ads which appear all over the internet to encourage you to return to a website that you have previously visited.
 The theory behind this is that if you didn't convert on your first visit to that site then you might do so if you return for a subsequent visit.

-As an advertiser, there are various platforms you can use to display your remarketing ads, such as Facebook and Google AdWords.
-Of these, AdWords is probably the one that will give you the widest reach.
+As an advertiser, there are various platforms you can use to display your remarketing ads, such as Facebook and Google Ads.
+Of these, Google Ads is probably the one that will give you the widest reach.

 Then you create your ads - I'd recommend using Google's automated responsive ads - and specify how much you are willing to pay each time someone clicks on one of these ads to return to your site.

-By using Site Category Options in AdWords you can stop your ads appearing on certain types of website which might harm your brand by association – for example, sites to do with death and tragedy, or sites with sexually explicit content.
+By using Content Exclusions (which used to be known as Site Category Options) in Google Ads, you can stop your ads appearing on certain types of website which might harm your brand by association – for example, sites to do with death and tragedy, or sites with sexually explicit content.

 You can also control how often any one person will see your ads and what type of websites your ads will appear on.
 These two points are important but they are often overlooked by advertisers.